Kristen Doute: Television

 As an aspiring actress, Doute began working as a server at Lisa Vanderpump's restaurant SUR in West Hollywood, California.
 There, she was cast as an original series regular on Bravo TV's Vanderpump Rules, a spin-off of The Real Housewives of Beverly Hills.
 The series follows Vanderpump's employees as they work on building their futures in show business and become entangled in interpersonal drama.
 On June 9, 2020, it was announced that Kristen was fired for calling the police multiple times on Faith Stowers.
 Doute and co-star Stassi Schroeder filed a false police report against Stowers for a crime she did not commit.
-Bravo announced in March 2023, that Doute would return to Vanderpump Rules during season 10 as fans watch the "Scandoval" love triangle play out on their screens.
+Bravo announced in March 2023, that Doute would return to Vanderpump Rules during season 10 as fans watched the "Scandoval" love triangle play out on their screens.

-On May 1, 2023, The Hollywood Reporter announced that Doute will appear in Amazon Freevee's upcoming competition series, The Goat.
+On May 1, 2023, The Hollywood Reporter announced that Doute would appear in Amazon Freevee's upcoming competition series, The Goat.
 The show follows fan favorite reality television personalities going through a series of mental, physical, and social challenges with a chance to win a cash prize.
 The series premiered on May 9, 2024.
 She was the fourth contestant to be voted off the competition.

 On June 28, 2023, Variety reported that a Vanderpump Rules spin-off starring Jax Taylor, Brittany Cartwright and Doute was in early development at Bravo.
 On January 18, 2024, Bravo released a trailer for the reality series called The Valley, which premiered on March 19, 2024.
-In May 2024, The Valley was renewed for a second season, with the full cast returning.
+In May 2024, The Valley was renewed for a second season, with the full cast returning..
+Season 3 aired in 2026, with Doute in the main cast in all episodes.